Why do lies fail?

 Why do lies fail?
 I asked people “If you could be absolutely certain that your lover would never find out, would you have a one-night stand with a very attractive person?”
 About half said “no”.
 They didn’t differ from those who said “yes” (that they would cheat) in whether they were married or single, if married, how long they had been married, and if in a committed relationship, how long they had known their lover.
 Men as often as women said they wouldn’t cheat.
 When I asked these non-cheaters “why not”, they said they would feel too guilty.

 Not every cheater realizes ahead of time how guilty he or she might feel afterwards.
 Guilt about breaking the other person’s trust, compounded by lying about it, is the second emotion that can betray a lie.
-(Fear about being caught was discussed in Newsletter 3.)
+Fear about being caught is also common.
 Guilt changes the sound of the voice.
 The facial expression of guilt is not different from sadness, but eye contact is avoided and the head may be angled down or turned away.

 The changes in behavior are involuntary, hard to suppress, just as they are in fear; but guilt and fear don’t look or sound alike.
 Strong feelings of either emotion may also interfere with the ability to speak smoothly or coherently, which can betray a liar.